MelanieWary/multi-user-llm-chat/readme.md

 # Experience learning JavaScript
 I can't say I've learned it yet, though what I did is:
-* do 2 less than 1 hour tutorial on JS basics
+* do 2 less than 1 hour tutorials on JS basics
 * [ask ChatGPT](https://chatgpt.com/c/6817bdc7-43fc-8005-963d-398b7a70e730) to provide me with a project basis and to explain me what each line does
-* adapt this basis to the flow I had in mind (cf [sequence diagram](https://www.mermaidchart.com/app/projects/c4efd5c1-213b-487e-ab6b-f5a2c2c60c03/diagrams/537b8f77-d121-4d31-ae29-a0ee7df9c6db/version/v0.1/edit)), first by "trying things", and asking ChatGPT again when I got stuck
+* adapt this basis to the flow I had in mind (cf [sequence diagram](https://www.mermaidchart.com/app/projects/c4efd5c1-213b-487e-ab6b-f5a2c2c60c03/diagrams/537b8f77-d121-4d31-ae29-a0ee7df9c6db/version/v0.1/edit)), first by "trying things", then "trying other things", and eventually asking ChatGPT again when I got stuck